howdyai/botkit-docs/docs/readme-ciscospark.md

-## Working with Cisco Webex Teams
+## Working with Webex Teams

-Botkit receives messages from Cisco Webex Teams using webhooks, and sends messages using their APIs.
+Botkit receives messages from Webex Teams using webhooks, and sends messages using their APIs.
 This means that your bot application must present a web server that is publicly addressable.
 Everything you need to get started is already included in Botkit.

-To connect your bot to Cisco Webex Teams, [get an access token here](https://developer.ciscospark.com/add-bot.html).
-In addition to the access token, Cisco Webex Teams bots require a user-defined `secret` which is used to validate incoming webhooks, as well as a `public_address` which is the URL at which the bot application can be accessed via the internet.
+To connect your bot to Webex Teams, [get an access token here](https://developer.ciscospark.com/add-bot.html).
+In addition to the access token, Webex Teams bots require a user-defined `secret` which is used to validate incoming webhooks, as well as a `public_address` which is the URL at which the bot application can be accessed via the internet.

 Each time the bot application starts, Botkit will register a webhook subscription.
 Botkit will automatically manage your bot's webhook subscriptions, but if you plan on having multiple instances of your bot application with different URLs (such as a development instance and a production instance), use the `webhook_name` field with a different value for each instance.

-Bots in Cisco Webex Teams are identified by their email address, and can be added to any space in any team or organization.
+Bots in Webex Teams are identified by their email address, and can be added to any space in any team or organization.
 If your bot should only be available to users within a specific organization, use the `limit_to_org` or `limit_to_domain` options.
 This will configure your bot to respond only to messages from members of the specific organization, or whose email addresses match one of the specified domains.

-The full code for a simple Cisco Webex Teams bot is below:
+The full code for a simple Webex Teams bot is below:

 ```javascript
 var Botkit = require('./lib/Botkit.js');